mkorthof/pc-engines-apu/README.md

 And that's it, *NOTHING* else was changed.

 The main reason to do this was to get a patched kernel for CVE-2016-5195 (Dirty COW).<br>
-I do not run Voyage Linux myself on my APU.1D4 but use standard Debian instead.<br>
+ do not run Voyage Linux myself on my PC Engines APU.1D4 but use standard Debian instead.<br>
 I do however use the Voyage kernel and modules since was the easiest and quickest way to get get WLAN working (9).<BR>

 * The simplest and fastest way to update Voyage kernels seems to be to: